Thormastran/fcj-workshop-template/content/4-EventParticipated/4.2-Event2/_index.md

 ⚠️ **Note:** The information below is for reference purposes only.
 Please **do not copy it verbatim** into your report, including this warning.
 {{% /notice %}}

-# Summary Report: “GenAI-powered App-DB Modernization workshop”
+# Summary Report: “AI/ML/GenAI on AWS”

 ### Event Objectives

-- Share best practices in modern application design
+- Workshop overview and learning objectives
-- Introduce Domain-Driven Design (DDD) and event-driven architecture
+- ​Ice-breaker activity
-- Provide guidance on selecting the right compute services
+- AM | AWS AI/ML Services Overview
-- Present AI tools to support the development lifecycle
+- Generative AI with Amazon Bedrock
 ### Speakers

 - **Jignesh Shah** – Director, Open Source Databases